Giuliana87/i4Driving-OpenSourceLibaryDataMining/README.md

 # i4Drive-OpenSourceLibaryDataMining
+In this repository:
-A selection of Open-source library for data mining techniques are linked in this repository.
+1- a selection of Open-source library for data mining techniques are linked; 2- code for Driving Beheaviour analysis are available.